jankaszel/hyperwell-thesis/chapters/study.md

 ## Results {#sec:study:results}

 _TODO:_ To be continued.
 I didn't yet calculate final results and formulate hypotheses.
 However, these should be applied to one of the implementations of @sec:implementation, and be discussed further in @sec:discussion.

+While students verbally collaborated with each other within the group room, digital collaboration has just been measurable to a small extent: _TODO_.
+As it has been mentioned before, Recogito does not support real-time collaboration and will require a refresh of the website---similar to a restart of an application running natively---in order to display collaborators' recent changes. @dourish1992 note, that in order to realize environments for remote collaboration, colleagues' awareness has to be coordinated in real-time across the shared workspace.

+Annotating resources is a semi-synchronous task, one might argue, due to the fact that it requires focused, solitary insights into a particular resource.
+While annotating a resource, focus is an important facilitator of the intellectual process. @dourish1992 anticipate the overhead of _informational awareness_ and emphasize considerate usage of communication channels depending on the nature of the workspace---being it private or actively shared.
+The results of this study clearly show a two-fold lack of awareness on collaborative work in Recogito if used in an shared workspace that is used synchronously: First, the workspace _content_ is not synchronized in real-time.
+Second, if changes of others were to be synchronized, Recogito lacked the presentation of other users' activities.

 _TODO:_ Open publication containing the students' work; exported into various formats.
 However, Recogito is yet missing an import functionality that is easily accessible.